 Our certificates are designed to help prepare students with skills that are in demand in a variety of life stages and vocations.
 Post-Master's certificates help augment graduate level training in specific fields, and Certificates of Graduate Studies are skill-based for direct vocational application.
 Learn more about professional certificates.

 Yes!
 We have many options.
-To audit a course or to receive graduate credit as a non-matriculated student, contact Jean Adler Stean, our Assistant Director of Admissions & Student Services.
+To audit a course or to receive graduate credit as a non-matriculated student, contact Carolyn M. Dougherty, our Assistant Director of Admissions & Student Services.

 Yes!
-Our school offers non-work-study, "Graduate Assistant" office positions for which students can apply.
-These student opportunities are advertised directly to all School of Theology and Ministry students by email when they become available.
-The current hourly pay rate is $12.05 and all of the school's Graduate Assistants receive up to a 25% tuition scholarship and may apply for additional scholarship.
+Our school offers institutional work-study, "Graduate Assistant" office positions for which students can apply.
 All applicants are required to be enrolled at Seattle University's School of Theology and Ministry, taking at least three units of coursework.
-If you have additional questions, contact Jean Adler Stean, our Assistant Director of Admissions & Student Services.
+Click here for more information.
+If you have additional questions, contact Carolyn M. Dougherty, our Assistant Director of Admissions & Student Services.

 Our core and adjunct faculty represent over 13 Christian denominations and nondenominational groups as well as from Jewish, Muslim and spiritual-but-not-religious traditions.

 Seattle University's School of Theology and Ministry was founded with a desire to create a unique learning community that meets the many challenges in our contemporary world, especially the division and polarization that make it almost impossible to build communities promoting human flourishing.